wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-create-fqdn-on-portal.md

 <properties
-   pageTitle="Create FQDN for a VM in Azure Management Portal | Windows Azure" description="Learn how to create a Fully Qualified Domain Name or FQDN for a Resource Manager based virtual machine in the Azure Management Portal." services="virtual-machines" documentationCenter=""
+   pageTitle="Create FQDN for a VM in Azure Management Portal | Azure" description="Learn how to create a Fully Qualified Domain Name or FQDN for a Resource Manager based virtual machine in the Azure Management Portal." services="virtual-machines" documentationCenter=""